Skip to main content

 The Depression devastated club membership rolls, and World War II greatly reduced the work force available for the maintenance of club facilities.

 Two new types of country club started after the war.
 Proprietary clubs are profit-making businesses, and company clubs are owned by companies and often limited to their employees.
-By the early 1960s there were more than two hundred proprietary clubs, including such well-known ones as the Tarn O’Shanter Country Club near Chicago, owned by George S. May.
-Probably the largest company club is the Du Pont Country Club in Wilmington, Delaware.
+By the early 1960s, there were more than 200 proprietary clubs, including such well-known ones as the Tarn O’Shanter Country Club near Chicago, owned by George S. May.
+Probably, the largest company club is the Du Pont Country Club in Wilmington, Delaware.

-There are signs that the situation is slowly changing as the twentieth century draws to a close.
+There are signs that the situation is slowly changing as the 20th century draws to a close.
 Some clubs, notably the Mill River Club on Long Island, have adopted a policy of fifty-fifty quotas for Jews and Gentiles.
 And some states and municipalities have begun to exert pressure for change, often by exploiting the Achilles’ heel of every country club: property taxes.
-In 1986 the Burning Tree Country Club in Bethesda, Maryland, lost a $186,000-a-year no-development exemption because of discrimination against women.
+In 1986, the Burning Tree Country Club in Bethesda, Maryland lost a $186,000-a-year no-development exemption because of discrimination against women.

-With the highly prosperous 1980s, people in their twenties and thirties began to join country clubs in growing numbers.
-Unfortunately for club finances these younger members, far more fitness-conscious than traditional country-club types, are more likely to play racquet sports than golf, which generates higher fees, and much less likely to end up at the nineteenth hole, which has traditionally been a reliable source of income to finance deficits elsewhere in club operations.
+With the highly prosperous 1980s, people in their 20s and 30s began to join country clubs in growing numbers.
+Unfortunately for club finances these younger members, far more fitness-conscious than traditional country-club types, are more likely to play racquet sports than golf, which generates higher fees, and much less likely to end up at the 19th hole, which has traditionally been a reliable source of income to finance deficits elsewhere in club operations.

 Consequently, many clubs have come under increasing financial pressure and increasingly have turned to professional management.
 ClubCorp is by far the largest manager of clubs in this country, running more than two hundred of them, along with its own proprietary clubs.
 It has also begun acting as a real estate developer, often locating developments around a new country club for the use of the developments’ populations, an arrangement highly reminiscent of the old Tuxedo Club.
 Last year ClubCorp had revenues approaching $100 million, and it is growing by 30 percent a year.